singnet/ActPCGeom/planning/structure_ideas.md

 - In terms of scale, how much data needs to be fed into the **core learning** process so that the information geometry metrics will be able to bring value?
 Are there scale issues that make experimentation on smaller data sets inadequate?

 - Will it make sense to try to combine the two information geometry metrics (rather than just trying one or the other) in order to use a hybrid/combinatorial metric?

+- Is it folly to try to construct some sort of domain-independent meta-structure, within which we can plug all sorts of different learning tasks in very different domains for all this?